Kaluga (fish): Description

-The kaluga sturgeon is a massive fish, also known as the "river beluga".
+The kaluga sturgeon is a massive fish, also known as the "river beluga sturgeon".
 It has a triangular head with several bony plates.
 Its body is an elongated fusiform body with five rows of bony scutes: a dorsal row with 10–16 elements (the first is largest), two lateral (32–46 scutes), and two ventral (8–12 scutes) between rows of small bony scutes grains and rarely more large plate.
 Lateral scutes are smaller than the dorsal and ventral scutes.
-The mouth takes up the entire lower surface of the snout, it is lateral, crescent-shaped, and extremely large.
+The mouth takes up the entire lower surface of the snout; it is lateral, crescent-shaped, and extremely large.
 Parts of the mouth can move to the side of the head.
 Under the snout and in front of the mouth there is a transverse row of four flattened laterally barbels.
 The inner two barbels are more anterior than the outer ones, but they are similar in length.
 The snout of the kaluga sturgeon is short and sharply pointed.
 It has very small eyes, located immediately behind its nostrils.